fluent/fluentd-docs-gitbook/plugins/input/forward.md

 Skips the invalid incoming event.

-This option is useful at forwarder, not aggregator.
+This option is useful for forwarder, not aggregator.

 ### `source_address_key`